Document Number: D3673R0

 C++23 introduced std::print and std::println function templates, which provide efficient formatted text output.
 These functions are currently limited to narrow string formats.

-This proposal aims to narrow the gap by providing overloads for the std::print and std::println that accept std::wformat_args, ensuring that developers can use the formatted output facilities with wide-strings.
+This proposal aims to fix these problems by providing overloads for std::print and std::println that accept std::wformat_args, ensuring developers can use the formatted output facilities with wide character strings.

 Impact on the Standard